-- Creating self awareness on employment opportunities in various fields - Understands the economic importance of earthworm, honeybee, lac insect, silk worm, fish, cattle and birds - Knows the techniques and tools required for various culture methods - Learns to manage the culture practices
+- Creating awareness on self employment opportunities in various fields - Understands the economic importance of earthworm, honeybee, lac insect, silk worm, fish, cattle and birds - Knows the techniques and tools required for various culture methods - Learns to manage the culture practices

 Zoology is a branch of science which deals with the study of animals.
 For someone who is interested in pursuing a career in Zoology, there are several specializations that the students can venture into.
 There are physiologists, who study the metabolic processes of animals; there are taxonomists who deal with the naming and the classification of animal species; embryologist whose job is to study and focus on the early developmental stages of animal life.
 Zoology as a career as a number of specializations and students are presented with a plethora of career options once they chose to be associated with this field.
 This field is concerned with the preservation and management of animal kingdom and a career in it would mean that you are a part of that responsibility.
-A zoologist shall get avenues across the world.
+A zoologist might even get to travel because the nature of his/her job.
 Channels like National Geographic, Animal Planet, and Discovery Channel are in constant need of Zoologists for research and documentaries.
-Zoologists are also hired for zoos, wildlife services, botanical gardens, conservation organizations, national parks, nature reserves. universities, laboratories, aquariums, animal clinics, fisheries and aquaculture, research, pharmaceutical museums, companies, veterinary hospitals, etc.
+Zoologists are also hired for zoos, wildlife services, botanical gardens, conservation organizations, national parks, nature reserves, universities. laboratories. clinics. fisheries aquariums, animal and aquaculture, museums, research, pharmaceutical companies, veterinary hospitals, etc.